Sunday, May 19, 2013

 For more details about Uruguay, stay tuned for an upcoming blog post (oh the suspense- now I’ve got you hooked, ha ha!)

 May 19th: The residents of the El Arca home, plus Rosi and Dani Guerrero, attend worship at Santo Sacramento!
 We had been planning on this for a while, so it was exciting to finally see our dream realized!
 It was especially beautiful to witness the joyful reunion between Claudio and his El Arca friends who miss his presence at the workshop so much (Claudio is a member of the church who I accompanied to the taller for a while last year, but extenuating circumstances have prevented him from continuing).
 The El Arca acogidos showed him so much love, and vice versa.
-A group photo at the church is pending as it was taken with Rosi’s camera!!
+As they had done with my Dad during my family's visit, the "muchachos" included Maxi, Dani and David in their weekly soccer game in the mini "cancha."
+Maxi had a blast- no surprise there!

 Tuesday, April 23, 2013